Blockchain Challenges and Solutions: An Overview of Verisense

 Register a new AVS protocol on Verisense.

-vrx create-nucleus --name veavs --capacity 1
+vrx nucleus create veavs --capacity 1

 This command will return the registered AVS (nucleus) ID like: